nabetama/holidays_jp/README.md

 ## Data Source

-The holiday data is based on the official [CSV file](https://www8.cao.go.jp/chosei/shukujitsu/syukujitsu.csv) provided by the Cabinet Office of Japan.
+The holiday data is based on the official CSV file provided by the Cabinet Office of Japan.
 The data is automatically updated once a week via [GitHub Actions](https://github.com/nabetama/holidays_jp/actions/workflows/scheduler.yml), ensuring you always have the latest holiday information.

+> **Note**: The data source URL is configurable via `config.toml`.
+See the configuration section for details.

 ## Installation